-All staff must report, either verbally or in writing, any concerns, suspicions, or knowledge of a child safe matter, including the following:
+All staff must report, either verbally or in writing, any concerns, suspicions, or knowledge of a Child Safe matter, including the following:

 - a) A student is at risk of significant harm, including grooming.

-- b) A student is being abused, including:
+- b) A student is being abused, including

 - i.
-Sexual abuse
+Sexual abuse.

 - ii.
-Physical abuse
+Physical abuse.

 - iii.
-Emotional abuse
+Emotional abuse.

 - iv.
-Neglect
+Neglect.

 - v.
-III-treatment
+III-treatment.

 - c) Unacceptable behaviour towards students, including sexual misconduct.

 Reports must be made to the Principal, Assistant Principal, or Child Safe Officer.
-Staff should refer to the Definitions' section below, for examples of abuse and risk of significant harm.
+Staff should refer to the section below, "Definitions," for examples of abuse and risk of significant harm.

-Staff must also encourage students to speak up and raise any concerns related to a child safe matter.
+Staff must also encourage students to speak up and raise any concerns related to a Child Safe matter.
 Students are encouraged to reach out to their teachers, House Coordinators, the Principal, or any trusted individual they feel comfortable speaking with.
-Students may also use the CARES program to report or disclose a child safe matter.
+Students may also use the CARES program to report or disclose a Child Safe matter.

-If the matter refers to the Principal, the staff may report to the Chair of the Board chair@rosebank.nsw.edu.au
+If the matter refers to the Principal, the Staff may report to the Chair of the Board chair@rosebank.nsw.edu.au a) Verbal report b) Child Safe Matter Register

-Verbal Report